Equal Employment Opportunity and Affirmative Action Policy

 HNTB’s Equal Employment Opportunity and Affirmative Action policy prohibits associates and applicants from being subjected to retaliation, harassment, intimidation, threats, coercion or discrimination because they have: (1) filed a complaint; (2) assisted or participated in an investigation, compliance review, hearing or any other activity related to the administration of any federal, state or local law requiring equal employment opportunity; (3) opposed any act or practice made unlawful by any federal, state or local law requiring equal opportunity or (4) exercised any other right protected by federal, state or local law requiring equal opportunity.

 HNTB develops written Affirmative Action Plans for women and minorities, individuals with disabilities and covered veterans.
 The plans comply with Federal requirements for government contractors and serve to help carry out HNTB’s Equal Employment Opportunity and Affirmative Action policy.
 HNTB invites any employee or any applicant for employment to review the non-confidential portions of the HNTB’s written Affirmative Action program.
 These plans are available for review upon request.
-Any questions or requests to review should be directed to your Human Resources Manager.
+Any questions or requests to review should be directed to your Human Resources Partner.

 HNTB will, in all solicitations or advertisements for employees placed by or on behalf of HNTB, state that all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, age, disability, pregnancy status, sexual orientation, gender identity, veterans’ status, genetic information and citizenship status or other status protected by law.